-A cat demonstrates affection in a variety of ways.
+A cat displays its affection in a variety of ways.
 It might rub against your legs, sit in your lap purring and kneading, or meow at you in a conversational way.
 These are habits we all find endearing.
-Then there is another habit cats have which some people aren’t so fond of.
-It leads owners to ask the following question.

-Why does my cat lick me?
 Cats lick themselves as part of their daily grooming regime.
 Mother cats lick their kittens to clean them.
 Cats lick each other to socially bond.
-Your cat may lick you for a variety of reasons with the principal one thought to be a display of affection.
+In the majority of cases, a cat licks people as a display of affection.
+Of course, there are a variety of other reasons why a cat might decide to lick you.

 8 Reasons Why Your Cat Licks You